What Is Business Credit And How Can You Build Fast? Business Credit 101

 Implement a system for timely bill payments.
 Late payments can significantly harm your credit score.
 Setting reminders or automating payments ensures you never miss a deadline, thereby boosting your business credit.

-Strategic Borrowing
+Strategic borrowing

 Borrow strategically and only when necessary.
 Over-leveraging can be detrimental to your credit score.
 Consider borrowing when there’s a clear plan for the use of funds and the ability to repay, aligning with your overall business credit building goals.